Train GraphicClick on the map to explore geographics

 4 All across the Great Western territory / Across the West / Re: Great Western Main Line electrification - ongoing discussion on: August 29, 2009, 17:42:46

-My fear is that they will decide that stopping the wires at Newbury will be an excuse to buy loads of expensive bi-mode IEP (Intercity Express Program / Project.) trains.
+My fear is that they will decide that stopping the wires at Newbury will be an excuse to buy loads of expensive bi-mode IEP (Intercity Express Program / Project.
+This will offer more capacity on routes, save money, give a consistent and safe service and meet customer requirements.
+Intended to replace HSTs.) trains.
 I'd much rather that we had a few years of a few deisels under the wires than bi-mode trains cos once they are delivered they will be arround for 40 years and act as a disincentive to expand electrification duringtheir life.

 I fear the same.
 Also note the ECML (East Coast Main Line), and the fact that bi mods will be used on services beyond Leeds and Edinburgh.

 Although the whole train is correctly referred to as 'bi-mode', in fact 9 of the 10 cars (or 4 of the 5) are exactly the same build as the full electric version.
 So they don't have to be around for 40 years in the as delivered condition, as long as further electric end cars can be built.
-I think it is important to remember that the diesel end isn't really a 'power car' like in an HST (High Speed Train), it is just a generator car for the distributed traction on the rest of the train, ie it cannot move on its own.
+I think it is important to remember that the diesel end isn't really a 'power car' like in an HST (High Speed Train (Inter City class 43 125 units)), it is just a generator car for the distributed traction on the rest of the train, ie it cannot move on its own.
 Even the full diesel IEP is really an 8 car EMU (Electric Multiple Unit), sandwiched between its two diesel generator cars.

 Paul